• Skip to primary navigation

 Based on my smart friend Lisa‘s recommendation, I used a french cleat hanger to mount the headboard on the wall.
 There are two different parts to the cleat hanger – one part is screwed into the wall.
 There are multiple screw hole options along the length of the cleat so you can screw it into the wall where you’ll hit studs.

-It even comes with it’s own little level to make sure it’s mounted straight.
+It even comes with its own little level to make sure it’s mounted straight.

 7. Cover It With Foam